m4a1ak471994/lm2011-extension/README.md

 ## Three research questions

 1. **Out-of-sample test.** Does the LM (2011) negative-tone result hold in 2009–2024?
 2. **Decay.** Does the signal attenuate over time?
-Markets typically arbitrage away published anomalies (McLean and Pontiff 2016) — does this one?
+Markets typically arbitrage away published anomalies (McLean and Pontiff, 2016) — does this one?
 3. **Window-robustness.** Is the result an artifact of LM's chosen 4-day `[0,+3]` event window, or does it survive at `[0,+1]` and `[0,+5]`?

 ### Brief answers